-The rainy season, which lasts from April to November, makes the roads outside of Kinshasa impossible to travel on, although we don’t recommend travel in this part of the country in any case.
-The majority of Congolese are Catholic, and their festivals reflect that situation.
+The rainy season, which lasts from April to November, makes the roads outside of Kinshasa impossible to travel on.

 The Democratic Republic of the Congo requires a passport, a visa, and a yellow fever vaccination certificate for entry.